 Estell Manor Park

 Estell Manor Park is home to 20 miles of trails in Atlantic County.
-Not only is this a great place to bring the family for some hiking and biking, but there’s also a lot of history to learn.
+Not only is this a great place to bring the family for some NJ hiking and biking, but there’s also a lot of history to learn.
 A 1.8-mile boardwalk begins at the Nature Center and is fully accessible for park visitors.

 Small and quaint, Celery Farm in Bergen County is a 107-acre freshwater wetland where you can find streams and meadows with all kinds of birds, animals, and insects—perfect for a game of I-Spy.

 Palisades Interstate Park

-Along the Hudson River, you can find the New Jersey section of the Palisades Interstate Park – with its beautiful views of Manhattan and the Hudson there are two trails that can be traversed by foot and biking.
+Along the Hudson River, you can find the hiking trail section of the Palisades Interstate Park – with its beautiful views of Manhattan and the Hudson.
+Both trails are for hiking and biking.

 Brendan T. Byrne State Forest

 Located in Burlington County, the State Forest is home to the Batona Trail, Cranberry Trail, and Mount Misery Trail.
 There are 3,000 miles of bogs, forests, and wetlands for you to explore with the family.
 The State Forest is 36,000 acres of pure and serene hiking areas.